-Sometimes, your company can’t take on the entire project internally, and when your business needs to purchase app development services, chances are, you want to shop around.
-A mobile app RFP allows you to collect offers from various vendors so you can choose a development partner that best meets the criteria of your project, both in regard to experience and budget.
+Sometimes your company can’t take on the entire project internally, and when your business needs to purchase app development services chances are you’ll want to shop around.
+A mobile app RFP allows you to collect offers from a variety of vendors so you can choose a development partner that best meets the criteria of your project, when it comes to both experience and budget.

 To get the most out of this article, download a copy of our free RFP template below.

 When you go through the process of sending out RFPs to vendors, it’s not just that you’re picking the best company to work with.
 You’re also signaling to potential customers about who you are as a business, and why they should choose you over the other RFPs they receive.

 For this reason, your RFP needs to be clear when it comes to your goals, the criteria you are using to select a vendor, the desired functionality of the app, deadlines, and contact information.
 This is because the RFP process is meant to help define the relationship between you and the vendor upfront.